feniljain/knowledge-base/compilers/README.md

 - Where can I learn how code formatters are written?: https://www.reddit.com/r/Compilers/comments/u6scwd/where_can_i_learn_how_code_formatters_are_written/
 - Min. requirements for a Self-Hosting Compilers: https://www.reddit.com/r/Compilers/comments/u8vzsy/selfhosting_compilers/
 - Resources for building a type-checker: https://www.reddit.com/r/ProgrammingLanguages/comments/v5zwlw/resources_for_building_a_typechecker/
+- Benefits of `nop` in a VM instruction set: https://www.reddit.com/r/ProgrammingLanguages/comments/xw75mw/are_there_any_benefits_to_defining_an_explicit/

 ## Repos: